 Chances are that if you have never done this before, you ran out of time while still introducing yourself.

-I help other people communicate their brand’s value for a living.
+Like the blacksmiths home that has wooden spoons or the Cobbler whose children have no shoes, I help other people communicate their brand’s value for a living.
 Yet, I couldn’t do it for myself.
 It took me longer than I’m comfortable to admit how to describe what I do and whom I do it for succinctly.
 I’m used to being in front of a classroom and lecturing for an hour or two.
 So being limited to just a minute or less, was a challenge.
 Eventually, I had my introduction and tagline (the beginning and end) down, but I still needed to figure out what to talk about in the 15 to 20 seconds in between those two never-changing statements.

 Over time, giving these commercials has gotten easier.
 I can attribute part of this to merely getting comfortable with the act of just standing and talking about myself.
 The other part can be attributed to how I’m better prepared to give these commercials due to writing.
 And by writing, I specifically mean my own content marketing…yes, my blog.